Educational Programs

 Programming highlights include the following:

-• Curriculum based educational programming that features interactive and inquiry based activities.
+• Curriculum-based educational programming that features interactive and inquiry-based activities.

 • The Original People’s Culture and Legacy Gallery featuring Indigenous history and artefacts.